Group

 Wouter van der Does (PhD candidate 2021-now)

-Wouter studied biotechnology in Wageningen with an MSc thesis study into modelling biochemical reactors and an internship at TNO simulating electrochemical CO2-reduction.
+Wouter studied biotechnology in Wageningen, with an MSc thesis on modelling biochemical reactors and an internship at TNO simulating electrochemical CO2-reduction.
 He presently works at developing a computational multiscale model for alkaline water electrolysers.

 .